sophieruss/thesis/README.md

 3. `sentry.agda` defines the sentry machine.
 Its verification is on `deterministic-sentry.agda`
 4. `host-and-sentry` is main proof showing systems are in sync
 5. `trivial-proofs` is a collection of perhaps trivial properties of system
 6. `example.csv` is an example program.
-Host and sentry proofs are in `example.agda`
+Host and Sentry proofs are in `example.agda`
+7. `csv-to-agda.py` converts a valid .csv program to an Agda verified host and Sentry proof.
+Successfully tested on `example.csv`

 #### Archive Folder
 *(Historical versions and abandoned approaches)*